-Are electric air taxis ready for takeoff?
-Maybe sooner than you think | CBC News
+Electric taxis that fly through the air may be here sooner than you think | CBC News

 Are electric air taxis ready for takeoff?
 Maybe sooner than you think

-Manufacturers ramp up test flights ahead of commercial transport of good and passengers
+Manufacturers ramp up test flights ahead of commercial transport of goods and passengers

 Imagine you're about to order an Uber to the airport, but there's terrible traffic.
 Instead, you click "air taxi" on your smartphone, and walk a few blocks to a parking garage.
 You head up to the roof, where an aircraft that looks like a giant drone picks you up.